aserantes/forecast/README.md

 ## Weather App

-_(a current weather and forecast app with searcheable city to showcase react skills)_
+_A full stack app to get a current weather report and a forecast from a city database.
+Features a map, animations, dark-mode, persistend last cities, current city autodetection, etc. Originally created for a tech challenge (4 weeks time restriction).
+Made public to showcase my react skills as part of portfolio._

 ### > [Link to online production build](http://wee-weather-app.herokuapp.com/) <